Elizabeth Bell (actress)

 Elizabeth Bell (20 March 1941 – 21 October 2012) was an English stage and television actress.

 Early life

 Bell was born in 1941 in Leeds, West Riding of Yorkshire, the daughter of Elizabeth and Neil Bell.
 The family moved to Scarborough, North Riding of Yorkshire when she was four, after her father left.
 She attended the girls' high school there.
 She then decided to attend Central School of Speech and Drama in London.

 In 1971 she was living with the architect Henry Osborne, and they were married in 2011.
-She died of oesophageal cancer in 2012.
+She died of oesophageal cancer on 21 October 2012.

 Acting career

 Her career was closely associated in particular with Alan Ayckbourn whom she knew from her early work in Scarborough to being her neighbour in London.

 Bell appeared with English Stage Company at the Royal Court Theatre, the National theatre, the Almeida, the Pleasance, the Bush and in the West End.
 She appeared in the first season of the dedicated Theatre in the round at Stoke-on-Trent.
 Bell was also a regular on television and in radio productions.
 She was a founder member of the Victoria theatre, which is now known as the New Vic.